 The Crafty Egg

-Based on Stokes Croft, their menu of baked eggs, full cooked breakfasts and filled bagels is available from 8am Monday to Friday, and from 9am on weekends.
+Based on Stokes Croft, their menu of baked eggs, full breakfasts and filled bagels is available from 8am Monday to Friday, and from 9am on weekends.

 Nectar House